 Credentialing Through the Peace Corps

 Applicants for California teacher credentialing who served at least 18 months in the Peace Corps may be eligible to teach while working towards meeting the teacher preparation program requirement.
 Candidates must have spent at least 50% of the Peace Corps experience in a classroom setting and must meet all other requirements for credentialing, including holding a bachelor’s degree, satisfying the basic skills requirement, meeting English language skills and reading requirements, and completing a course or exam in the US Constitution, as well as passing the appropriate subject matter exams.
 Once issued, the certificate is valid for up to five years as the candidate completes an approved teacher preparation program in order to qualify for a standard teaching license.

 Transferring Teaching Licenses from Another State

 For teachers holding an out-of-state certificate, there are options for reciprocity in California.
 These applicants must have a bachelor’s degree, meet California’s basic skills requirement, and have an active teaching credential that is considered comparable to California’s.
-For more information on reciprocity, see our guide to reciprocity or the California Commission on Teacher Credentialing website.
+For more information on reciprocity, see our guide to reciprocity or the CTC website.